stmcpeters/techtonica-assignments/Techtonica-projects/game-project/README.md

 # Week 4 Project: Word Scramble Game
 <strong>Introduction:</strong> <br>
-The Word Scramble Game is a simple yet fun web-based game designed for educational purposes.
+The Word Scramble Game is a simple yet fun, web-based game designed for educational purposes.
 It's designed to improve vocabulary skills and challenges users to use provided hints to guess scrambled words taken from the Techtonica program curriculum.
 This project was created for Week 4's weekly solo projects for Techtonica.
 The Word Scramble Game is created using HTML, a little CSS, and JavaScript.